ashanhdps/aidlc/inception/overview_user_stories.md

 - **As an** HR Personnel
 - **I want to** build reviews around KPI achievement percentages and competencies
 - **So that** performance evaluations are objective and comprehensive

 **Acceptance Criteria:**
 - Reviews automatically pull KPI achievement data
 - I can configure KPI vs. competency weighting (e.g., 70%/30%)
 - System calculates overall performance scores
 - I can include qualitative assessment sections
 - Review templates support multiple evaluation criteria
+- Review process is initiated after Supervisor and Employee have finalized their scoring of employee's KPI

 ### 3.2 Review Process